 The United Nations may need to create a “safe zone” within Syria to cope with a swelling exodus of refugees, Turkish Foreign Minister Ahmet Davutoglu, whose country already hosts nearly 70,000 Syrians, told the Hurriyet newspaper.

 “If the number of refugees in Turkey surpasses 100,000, we will run out of space to accommodate them.
 We should be able to accommodate them in Syria.
 The United Nations may build camps in a safe zone within Syria’s borders,” he was quoted as saying.

-Splits in the U.N.
-Security Council pose a major obstacle to the creation of any such U.N. safe haven, which would need robust military protection unless Damascus gave its consent.
+The splits in the Security Council pose a major obstacle to the creation of any such U.N. safe haven.

 A no-fly zone and a NATO bombing campaign helped Libyan rebels overthrow Muammar Gaddafi last year.
 The West has shown little appetite for repeating any Libya-style action in Syria, and Russia and China strongly oppose any such intervention.